 Sometimes a good book is the best way to deal with a rainy day, and we still love the suggestions from our own writers in our post about our children’s favorite books for ages 2-12.
 There are great choices for both girls and boys, from humor to fantasy.
 But we’ve got so many book recos around our site!

 Check out these 10 graphic novels loaded with girl power, or 8 must-read summer reading books for tweens and teens who want to stay woke, or anything at all from the most recent best books of the year lists which we feature each year.

 Camp Care Package Ideas: Health and Hygiene Help (Hey, we can’t help it, we’re moms)

 Kids who are away for a few weeks will (hopefully) be using up their bug spray to keep the mosquitoes away, so send along some refills like Burt’s Bees’ Burts Bees Natural Herbal Insect Repellent along with some Res-Q Ointment for any bites, burns, or scrapes they may get.
 Though if ticks are a concern in their neck of the (deep) woods, be sure to read our guide to the best, safe tick repellents for kids right now like the top-rated one from Sawyer, above.

 With no time for haircuts (or, quite possibly, showers), help your girls keep their loose tresses out of their eyes with some pretty hair accessories and ponytail holders, like this massive pack in every color, from Goody.
 Find it on Amazon or any drugstore at all, of course.

-And if you are worried that laundry may be very, very low on their list of “things to do,” send along some fresh undergarments like the adorably bright custom camp-themed underwear from Likewear, or some super fun socks from Sock-It-To-Me for both boys and girls.
+If you are worried that laundry may be very, very low on their list of “things to do,” send along some fresh camp themed tees from Likewear, or a care package packed with super fun socks from Sock-It-To-Me for both boys and girls.